ssloxford/qpep/README.md

 ## Known Issues / Future Steps
 There are a few issues / next steps which would make sense to implement if you'd like to make a contribution but aren't sure what's needed.
 Specifically:
-* This only really works on Docker Desktop CE for Windows.
-While it may be possible to wrangle everything into a docker-compose setup for linux, it would be nice to make the XServer configuration more intuitive.
-* More benchmarks for the testbed environment are welcome - especially realistic ones reflective of actual web-browsing behavior over satllite links.
+* More benchmarks for the testbed environment are welcome - especially realistic ones reflective of actual web-browsing behavior over satellite links.
 * QPEP should have better support for setting TLS parameters in the QPEP server and client configuration.
 * While QPEP in theory supports IPv6, it has not been tested as the testbed has not been configured for IPv6 networking
 * QPEP does not yet tunnel UDP/ICMP traffic.